eladromanov/ScreeNOT/README.md

 ## Installing this package
 ScreeNOT is available for Python (source code or package via PyPI), R (source code or package via CRAN) and Matlab (source code only).
 Source code can be downloaded directly from this repository.
-It is also permanently deposited at: https://purl.stanford.edu/py196rk3919
+It is also permanently deposited at the Stanford Digital Repository: https://purl.stanford.edu/py196rk3919

 ### Python: